• Skip to main content

 1 medium carrot

-• Stir in peas and corn along with the rice and sauce.
+• Stir in peas, corn, rice and cooked tofu, then pour in the sauce.
 Toss to coat and fry for a few minutes until hot.

 ½ cup green peas, ½ cup corn kernels, 3 cups cooked rice